Cord Cutting Guides, News, and Reviews

 This is ideal if you plan to use their service for multiple years, as the savings add up to hundreds of dollars.
 It is less ideal if you are a short-term resident, or if you simply don’t want to worry about setting up your own modem and router.

 Each provider has their own list of specifications so far as what equipment is compatible with which services.
-Here’s a guide to modem and router options for AT&T, and here’s the Charter Spectrum page on modem and router options.
+Here’s a guide to modem and router options for AT&T, and here’s the Spectrum Internet page on modem and router options.

 Buying your own equipment usually costs around $40–100 and you’re on the hook for replacement if it fails down the road, so it only makes sense for long-term customers who will recoup those savings.